Write a Self-help Book: A Beginner’s Guide.

 5. How to Win Friends & Influence People by Dale Carnegie

 Many people consider this book to be one of the most timeless pieces of self-help books ever written.
-Unlike the mass majority, Dale Carnegie believed that most successes come in life when we can communicate with people effectively rather than brilliant insights.
+Unlike the mass majority, Dale Carnegie believed that most successes come in life when we can communicate with people effectively rather than with brilliant insights.
 His book teaches skills that show you how to value people and make them feel appreciated rather than manipulated.

 Steps to Write a Self-Help Book: